A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

 - Schedule a time for an insurance claims examiner to review the damage.

 - Find a qualified roofer as soon as possible.
-A damaged roof is not properly protecting your home, so you should get it repaired quickly.
+A damaged roof does not properly protect your home, so you should get it repaired quickly.